saturnism/spring-on-gcp-gitbook/getting-started/helloworld/cloud-run.md

 #### Enable API

-Enable Container Registry API to be able to push container images to the Container Registry.
+Enable the Container Registry API so that you can push container images to [Container Registry](https://cloud.google.com/container-registry).

 ```bash
 gcloud services enable containerregistry.googleapis.com